apache/arrow/java/README.md

 ## Setup Build Environment

 install:
- - java 7 or later
- - maven 3.3 or later
+ - JDK 7+

+note:
+ - use `mvnw` for Unix Like System (e.g. Linux, MacOS) and `mvnw.cmd` for Windows System

 ## Building and running tests

 ```
 git submodule update --init --recursive # Needed for flight
 cd java
-mvn install
+./mvnw install
 ```
 ## Building and running tests for arrow jni modules like gandiva and orc (optional)